 Additional resources on assessing using HuskyCT are available at: https://confluence.uconn.edu/ikb

 Communicate With Your Class

-During times of uncertainty, it's imperative that you communicate with your class.
-You don't have to have everything figured out yet, but reaching out will ease students' stress of the unknown.
-Communicating expectations can help, as well as your ability to be somewhat flexible during this time.
+Communicate is key.
+You don't have to have everything figured out all at once, but reaching out will ease students' stress of the unknown.
+Communicating expectations can help, as well as your ability to be somewhat flexible.

 In the event of a teaching disruption, communicate with your students early and as things change.
 Inform them of your expectations and also communicate what they can expect from you.
 Students will look to instructors for information and clear directions as well as a sense of normalcy.

 - Communicate early and often: Let students know about changes or disruptions as early as possible, even if all the details aren't in place yet, and let them know when they can expect more specific information.
 But try to balance rather than overload the communication.